acorello/Contacts.app/README.md

 ## Design Principles

-I'm not implementing a full-featured app, I'm just implementing what the tutorial presented my way, with an eye to the future, so the design principles listed here are just the ones I consciously decided and implemented up to the point I found the tutorial relevant for my goals.

 - application code is grouped by entity

   all code that represents that entity lives within that entity folder (incl. http handlers, html templates, etc.)